Powerful results: EPKINLY helps you achieve and sustain remission

 Before you receive EPKINLY, tell your healthcare provider about all your medical conditions, including if you have an infection, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
 If you receive EPKINLY while pregnant, it may harm your unborn baby.
 If you are a female who can become pregnant, your healthcare provider should do a pregnancy test before you start treatment with EPKINLY and you should use effective birth control (contraception) during treatment and for 4 months after your last dose of EPKINLY.
 Tell your healthcare provider if you become pregnant or think that you may be pregnant during treatment with EPKINLY.
 Do not breastfeed during treatment with EPKINLY and for 4 months after your last dose of EPKINLY.

-The most common side effects of EPKINLY include CRS, tiredness, muscle and bone pain, injection site reactions, fever, stomach-area (abdominal) pain, nausea, and diarrhea.
+The most common side effects of EPKINLY when used alone in DLBCL or high-grade B-cell lymphoma include CRS, injection site reactions, tiredness, muscle and bone pain, fever, diarrhea, COVID-19, rash, and stomach-area (abdominal) pain.
 The most common severe abnormal laboratory test results include decreased white blood cells, decreased red blood cells, and decreased platelets.

 These are not all the possible side effects of EPKINLY.
 Review the Important Safety Information below and the Medication Guide for EPKINLY.
 Talk to your healthcare provider about any concerns or for more information on possible side effects.
+Call your healthcare provider right away if you experience any side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-When starting on EPKINLY, use the EPKINLY treatment tracker to track how you’re feeling and questions you have for your healthcare team.
+When starting on EPKINLY, use the treatment tracker to record how you're feeling along with any questions you have for your healthcare team.

-Man and woman sitting on park bench swing.
+Man and woman sitting on a park bench swing and talking.

 See how EPKINLY is given.